-God has all of us on our own paths, and we shouldn’t compare the way God has us walking to any other persons path.
+God has all of us on our own paths, and we shouldn’t compare the way God has us walking to any other person’s journey.

 Some of us appear to have similar paths, and some of our paths look completely different from each other.

 We often tend to look to each other for inspiration and guidance.
-Unfortunately this can also lead to a natural human tendency to start playing the comparison game.
+Unfortunately, this can also lead to a natural human tendency to start playing the comparison game.

-You’ve probably heard the quote Comparison is the Thief of Joy, but I’ll go further and add that not only does it steal your joy, but it will hold you in a bondage that never allows you to become YOU!
+You’ve probably heard the quote “Comparison is the Thief of Joy”, but I’ll go further and add that not only does it steal your joy, but it will hold you in bondage that never allows you to become YOU!

-We all assume that is how it has to be, and for most of us it is merely a glimpse of the reality of Mother’s Day.
+We all assume that is how it has to be, for most of us it is merely a glimpse of the reality of Mother’s Day.

-But for some, Mother’s Day is not the happy hallmark holiday you see plastered on a jewelry store ad.
+For some, Mother’s Day is not the happy hallmark holiday you see plastered on a jewelry store ad.

 Also, I want to always be open to seeing the paths of others, and never get so caught up in my own path that I begin to think my way is the only way.